Joe Denly: International career

-Denly played for England age group sides from under-17 to under-19 levels, scoring three half-centuries in consecutive matches for the under-19s in India in 2005.
+Denly played for England age group teams from under-17 to under-19 levels, scoring three half-centuries in consecutive matches for the under-19s in India in 2005.
 He captained the ECB Development of Excellence team and first played for England Lions in 2007.
 He was called up to England's squad for the One Day International (ODI) series against Australia on 17 August 2009, and made his international debut in the ODI match against Ireland on 27 August 2009, opening the innings and top-scoring with 67.
 Denly made his international Twenty20 debut against Australia on 30 August 2009, though the result was a golden duck.
 The same result was achieved in his second Twenty20 against South Africa.
 He injured his knee in a football warmup ahead of a match against Australia in 2009 and missed the first three matches of the ODI series.

 He toured Bangladesh with England in 2010 and played in the Champions Trophy team which reached the semi-finals in the same year.
-Denly was dropped from the England squad in the run up to the 2010 World T20.
+Denly was dropped from the England squad in the run-up to the 2010 World T20.

 In September 2018 he was named in England's Test squad for the series against Sri Lanka in November.
 Following an injury to Liam Dawson, Denly was called into the England limited-overs squad during the tour of Sri Lanka, though he did not play in the ODI series.
 He made his return to international cricket in the single T20I match played on the tour, 3,102 days after his last international appearance.
-He scored 20 runs, opened the bowling and took four wickets on his return to the England side, winning the player of the match award.
-His figures of 4/19 were the second best bowling figures by an England bowler in T20Is.
+He scored 20 runs, opened the bowling and took four wickets on his return to the England team, winning the player of the match award.
+His figures of 4/19 were the second-best bowling figures by an England bowler in T20Is.